 Once I was home I was able to walk around and talk.
 I wasn’t bed ridden, but I was tired and the first couple days I took a few short naps throughout the day.
 My 2nd day after coming home I had a lot of nausea from the massive amounts of calcium I was taking.
 I had my calcium levels checked and switched to getting half my dosage from Tums because it was easier to swallow and less icky on my belly.
 The hardest part of recovery after leaving the hospital the first week was the calcium!

 After 2 or 3 days of being home I didn’t need the Tylenol for pain.
 There was still some stinging at the incision site, but it wasn’t constant enough for me to feel like I needed to take anything, plus just the thought of taking Tylenol made my stomach churn with the calcium nausea.
 The incision stinging is still there a month later, but not as often.
+(Side note: if you are in pain, take pain medication!
+Don’t suffer, it won’t help your recovery.
+An occasional sting and constant pain are two different things.)

 I haven’t gained any weight yet, but I’m just starting to need the medication to take the place of the thyroid since it takes four weeks-ish for your body to deplete of thyroid hormones.
 My energy isn’t at it’s normal rate, but I’m trying to remind myself constantly that I’m still recovering from surgery.
 After having a baby it takes months and months for your body to adjust.
 While I’ve been given the OK to get back to normal activities, I’m still healing, plus adjusting to the medication.